biztracker/real-estate-theme/content/plots/gmr-colony.md

         "subTitle":"GMR colony is a beatifully designed gated community plot venture, provided with all premium amenities.", "caption" :"What features we give",
         "imageURL": "/images/mahati/gmr-layout.png",
-        "actionButton": {
+        "bannerText": "Our mission is to deliver expection service.", "actionButton": {
           "href": "/images/mahati/GMR-Colony-Brochure.pdf",
           "text": "Download Brochure"